 We are supposed to want to take care of our parents or aging relatives.
 If we don’t, we usually feel guilty and bad.
 We may not discuss these complicated emotions for fear of being branded “selfish” or “uncaring.”
 But it is perfectly normal to have mixed feelings even when you adore your parent or spouse.familycaregivercouncil.com

 Deciding whether or not you even want to take on the role of caring for your parent or other older people in your life, boils down to an ethical decision that only you can make.

 The best course of action, in my opinion, is to speak to a social worker or geriatric care manager about your specific situation for advice on your options.
 You may be able to get information on how to get home help, what programs are available for assistance in your area, etc.

-I would also recommend to speak to an elder law attorney as well for some professional legal advice.
+I would also recommend speaking to an elder law attorney as well for some professional legal advice.
 It’s extremely important to ensure that you have all the legal paperwork prepared before your aging parent becomes cognitively impaired or passes away.

 Family Responsibilities In Caring For The Elderly

 As a result of the rise in elderly people living longer, many states have passed laws requiring that adult children provide for their parents’ basic care and needs.
 These are known as Filial Responsibility Laws.

-More than half the U S has such filial responsibility legislation with differences between individual states on how much is expected from each child financially.
+More than half of the U S has such filial responsibility legislation with differences between individual states on how much is expected from each child financially.